 (b) copies of the amendment have been circulated to Members.
 (Amended 6 March 2008 and 27 November 2012)

 182A.
-An amendment to be proposed by the Government to its own bill must be considered and reported on by the Scrutiny Committee before it can be moved.
+An amendment to be proposed by any Member to any bill must be considered and reported on by the Scrutiny Committee before it can be moved.

 By leave of the Assembly, this standing order may be dispensed with on the grounds that an amendment is: